alkesh26/blog/content/posts/leetcode-kth-smallest-element-in-a-sorted-matrix.md

 description: LeetCode - return the kth smallest element in the matrix using C++, Golang, and JavaScript.
 date: 2023-03-04
 hashtags: ["leetcode", "algorithms", "golang", "cpp", "javascript"]
-categories: "leetcode - return the kth smallest element in the matrix, c++, golang, javascript"
+categories: "return the kth smallest element in the matrix, c++, golang, javascript"
 ---

 ## Problem statement